Value Based Selling: How to Sell by Not Selling

 Related Read: How to Be Click-Worthy Without Being Clickbait

-To be honest, you’re really helping yourself here since every time a buyer seeks out answers to their queries in the form of interactive content like a quiz, calculator, survey, poll or even an infographic which you have posted, you can track the lead generation and follow up accordingly.
+To be honest, you’re really helping yourself here since every time a buyer seeks out answers to their queries in the form of interactive content like a quiz, calculator, online survey, poll or even an infographic which you have posted, you can track the lead generation and follow up accordingly.

 According to Ceros, 93% of marketers say interactive content is effective at educating buyers.
 The content that you create is the conduit by which you drive engagement, affinity, leads and sales.
 Thus, interactive experiences are measurable, providing rich audience and individual insights into content consumption, engagement and conversion.